longhorn/longhorn/enhancements/20210624-label-driven-recurring-job.md

 [labels/2]: [b]
 ```
 - `Name` field should be immutable.
-- `Task` field should be imuutable.
+- `Task` field should be immutable.

 *And* user edit the fields in the form.